onmyway133/Swiftlane/README.md

 ### Why Swift

 Swift is a type-safe language.
-The compiler guides you through completing all the required parameters, which means it clear which are needed information for which task.
+The compiler guides you through completing all the required parameters, which makes it clear what information are needed for a specific task.
 There is no automatic detector, assumptions and asking us at runtime.
 No user interaction should be required when running.

 The project is not just for a declarative Swift syntax shell.
 The code is in pure Swift, which helps contributors to easily reason about the code.